Pexo

 Describe → review → ship

 The traditional path still makes sense if you have a studio and want frame-level control.
 For everyone else teaching at the speed of a school week, the AI path removes the production bottleneck so you can focus on the lesson.
 Pexo is a conversational AI video agent built for exactly that second column.
+It picks the strongest take across Sora 2, Kling, and Veo for every scene.
 No editing, no prompts, one conversation start to finish.

 How to make an educational video, step by step